-- 1. Designate and site civic centers memorably. - Schools, recreational facilities, and places of worship should be embedded within communities or within walking distance of the community edge. - 3.
-Locate civic buildings on high ground, adjacent to public spaces, within public spaces, or at the terminal axis of a street or long view to increase their visibility.
+- Designate and site civic centers memorably.
+Locate civic buildings on high ground, adjacent to public spaces, within public spaces, or at the terminal axis of a street or long view to increase their visibility. - Embed schools, recreational facilities, and places of worship within communities or within walking distance of the community edge.

-Figure 3.81: Wall Area Diagram Wall area should be 60% clear glass 3' to 8' feet above sidewalk.
+Figure 3.81: Wall Area Diagram Shopfronts involve glass 3' to 8' feet above sidewalk.

-Figure 3.82: Protected Shopfront Diagram Shopfronts should be protected from above by either an awning, arcade or marquee.
+Figure 3.82: Protected Shopfront Diagram Shopfronts include shade.

-Figure 3.83: Civic Building Placement Diagrams Civic building adjacent to a green or within a green tell new arrivals they have reached the center of the community.
+Figure 3.83: Civic Building Placement Diagrams

+Civic building adjacent to a green or within a green tell new arrivals they have reached the center of the community.